 One night I was poking around Pinterest looking for a coffee cake recipe.
-I had thought about making cinnimon rolls, but as I didn’t have regular yeast and didn’t want to spend the time it would take to cook it in the morning, so I opt’d for coffee cake instead.
+I had thought about making cinnamon rolls, but as I didn’t have regular yeast and didn’t want to spend the time it would take to cook it in the morning, so I opt’d for coffee cake instead.

 I noticed TONS had REAL coffee in it.
-While that would be totally heavenly, it’s not something I want the boys to eat in the morning. haha Mega doses of sugar is enough.
+While that would be totally heavenly, it’s not something I want the boys to eat in the morning.
+Mega doses of sugar is enough.
 The thought of coffee in their little bodies.. oh boy!

 I decided on a basic coffee cake, found on “Lick the Bowl Good“.
 I did a few minor modifications.
 I omitted the raisins and pecans.
 For me to call this “basic” makes it sound bland in some way, but this coffee cake is in NO way bland!
 It is simply divine!